WROtecnomelens/WRO-CEDES2026/README.md

 A key feature of our design is the use of a HuskyLens camera, which enables the robot to recognize objects, lines, or markers using artificial vision.
 This allows more precise navigation compared to simple sensors.
 In addition, we use three ultrasonic sensors placed strategically  to measure distances and detect nearby obstacles.
 By combining the HuskyLens with ultrasonic sensing, the robot achieves better awareness of its surroundings through sensor fusion.
 This improves both accuracy and safety, as the robot can rely on vision for guidance and distance sensors for collision avoidance.

-Materials:
+Components:

 Breadboard → Used to connect and organize all the wires without soldering, allowing easy testing and modifications of the circuit.

-Arduino Uno → The main microcontroller board that processes all the inputs and outputs, controlling the entire system.
+Microcontroller → The main microcontroller board that processes all the inputs and outputs, controlling the entire system.→Arduino R1

 HuskyLens → An artificial intelligence vision sensor used to recognize objects, lines, colors, or faces in the environment and make decisions based on what it detects.